-Create Entities in the User Interface
+Create Registry Sources in the User Interface

 In this example, we show creation of a new cell line.
-Other kinds of entities will have different fields that compose them, and may also have additional tabs in the creation wizard.
+Other kinds of sources will have different fields that compose them, and may also have additional tabs in the creation wizard.
 See specific documentation listed at the end of this topic.

 - Provide the details in the registration wizard: